Pylons/pyramid/docs/narr/hooks.rst

 Changing the Forbidden View
 ---------------------------

-When :mod:`pyramid` can't authorize execution of a view based on the :term:`authorization policy` in use, it invokes a :term:`forbidden view`.
+When :app:`Pyramid` can't authorize execution of a view based on the :term:`authorization policy` in use, it invokes a :term:`forbidden view`.
 The default forbidden response has a 401 status code and is very plain, but the view which generates it can be overridden as